HHS/simpler-grants-gov/documentation/decisions/adr/000N-ci-cd-task-runner-interface.md

 ## Context and Problem Statement

-In order to perform necessary testing, linting, other continuous integration tasks, and continous deployment, a task runner needs to be selected and an interface described to initiate tasks.
+A task runner needs to be selected and an interface described to initiate tasks so that the project can perform necessary testing, linting, other continuous integration tasks, and continous deployment.

+The task runner should be able to run on commits and pull requests and support both testing of code and deployment to various environments.
+The task runner should be able to run tasks within its own environment as well as initiate remote tasks.

 ## Decision Drivers <!-- RECOMMENDED -->

-- {driver 1, e.g., a constraint, priority, condition, etc.}
-- {driver 2, e.g., a constraint, priority, condition, etc.}
+- ** speed **
+- ** ease of use **
+- ** available tooling **
-- ...
+- ** cost **
+- ** security and authorization **

 ## Options Considered